petr-ngn/FIS_Chatbot/README.md

    <img src="./imgs_readme/chatbot_canteen_response.png"  width="100%">
 </p>

-<b>Public tranport</b> - we are also web-scrapping actual bus and tram public transports from Prague Integrated Public Transport ([PID](https://pid.cz/en/departures/)) using `requests` and Golemio API - TBD add Golemio API link.
+<b>Public tranport</b> - we are also web-scrapping actual bus and tram public transports from Prague Integrated Public Transport ([PID](https://pid.cz/en/departures/)) using `requests` and [Golemio API](https://api.golemio.cz/v2/pid/docs/openapi/).
+We are web-scraping all the actual transports which will departure in the following 15 minutes according to the schedules.

    - Chatbot's responses: